Hillary Clinton says her "skin crawled" during debate with Donald Trump

 Related: The Allegations Women Have Made Against Donald Trump

-Clinton's memoir is slated to be a postmortem on mistakes she made along the campaign trail and the “devastating” and unexpected loss to President Donald Trump, according to a press release.
+Clinton's memoir, scheduled for release on Sept.
+12, is slated to be a postmortem on mistakes she made along the campaign trail and what she called the “devastating” and unexpected loss to President Donald Trump, according to a press release.

 "In this book, I write about moments from the campaign that I wish I could go back and do over.
 If the Russians could hack my subconscious, they’d find a long list," Clinton said in one part of the book.

-The excerpts give a small window into what readers can expect once they snag their copy on September 12.

-In an earlier section of the book, Clinton explains that this memoir will not be a comprehensive account of the 2016 race.
+In an earlier section of the book, Clinton explains that the memoir will not be a comprehensive account of the 2016 race.

 Related: Hillary Clinton’s New Book ‘What Happened’ Examines 2016 Campaign

-She goes on to say that she felt millions of people were counting on her as she ran for president, and she feels she let them down.
+She went on to say that she felt millions of people were counting on her as she ran for president, and she feels she let them down.

 "I couldn't get the job done," she said.
 "And I’ll have to live with that for the rest of my life."